 Source Relevant Candidates

 Honestly, a hackathon is of no point if there is a no quality crowd to participate and brainstorm.
-Once the design phase comes to end and you have identified the format and objective of conducting hackathons, comes time to grow up your marketing efforts to engage your participants.
+Once the design phase comes to an end, and you have identified the format and objective of conducting hackathons, comes time to grow up your marketing efforts to engage your participants.

 Attract the relevant talent pool.
 For that to happen, you need to create a customized marketing plan to let the world know about the event.
 Spread about it uniformly through all the possible channels, including social media platforms, or through influencers, or publishing on relevant websites.
 Try to arrange some small events pre hackathon to build interest and engagement.